 Qodo Merge to the rescue:

-When building Qodo Merge (qodo’s git plugin!), we tried to address the needs and the pain points of each persona described above.
+When building Qodo Merge (qodo’s (formerly Codium) git plugin!), we tried to address the needs and the pain points of each persona described above.

 For the developer we provide concise, high-quality code and PR feedback, aimed at identifying issues early and enhancing the PR, ensuring their time is used effectively and efficiently.